robdmc/pandashells/README.md

 because some of the tools only require the standard library, and there's no sense installing unnecessary packages if you only want to use that subset of tools.
 If a particular tool encounters a missing dependency, it will fail with an error message indicating the missing dependency.
-Below is a list of all imports used across the Pandashells toolkit
+Below is a list of all imports used across the Pandashells toolkit, and ordered according to install option.
 * `[pandas]` numpy, scipy, pandas, statsmodels
+* `[plotting]` matplotlib, mpld3, seaborn
-* `[full]`   numpy, scipy, pandas, statsmodels matplotlib mpld3 seaborn gatspy
+* `[lomb_scargle]` gatspy

 **Important:**  If you want to use pandashells without interactive visualizations